Newtown Square • Philadelphia • Detroit • Cincinnati • Sacramento • Rochester • Willow Grove • Orlando • Buffalo • Chicago

-Face to Face interviews are often used to obtain information that may be too sensitive to collect using other survey techniques.
-The primary benefit of face to face interviewing is having an interviewer present, which establishes trust on the part of the respondent.
+Face to Face Interviewing is often used to obtain information that may be too sensitive to collect using other survey techniques.
+The primary benefit of face-to-face interviewing is having an interviewer present, which establishes trust on the part of the respondent.